 Level 4 uses of force are self-reporting, and consequently, less documentation is required than for Level 1, 2, and 3 incidents.
 DGO K-4, Section VI A.1., states that involved personnel shall notify and brief their supervisors immediately or as soon as practicable.
-In 90 of the 90 incidents we reviewed, a supervisor was promptly notified regarding the force incident.
+In all 92 incidents we reviewed, a supervisor was promptly notified regarding the force incident.
 OPD has a 100% compliance rate with this subtask.
 OPD is in compliance with Task 24.1.